phenotypic/Text-Classifier/README.md

 # Text-Classifier

-This script trains a machine learning model to classify text into categories.
+This script trains a machine-learning model to classify text into categories.

+Once trained, the model can be used to predict categories for unseen text.

-Example use cases:
+### Example use cases:

 - Sentiment Analysis: classify texts into positive, negative, or neutral categories
 - Spam Detection: categorize emails or messages as "spam" or "not spam"